frendsick/torth/docs/intrinsics.md

 ## LOAD

-LOAD-intrinsics pushes a value pointed by a [pointer](types.md#ptr---pointer) type value to the stack.
+LOAD-intrinsics push a value pointed by a [pointer](types.md#ptr---pointer) type value to the stack.
 The type of the pushed value depends of the used LOAD-intrinsic.

 1. Pop a [PTR](types.md#ptr---pointer) type value from the stack
 2. Push the value pointed by the popped pointer to the stack